LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 ### Interaction categories
 There are four, general categories of interactions:

-- **User Says**: User Says interactions are how dialogs are initially triggered, so most dialogs start with a User Says interaction (fallback dialogs work differently).
+- **Dialog Starter**: Dialog Starter interactions are how dialogs are initially triggered, so most dialogs start with a Dialog Starter interaction (fallback dialogs work differently).
 The user starts things off by supplying some user input - a message or a question.
-In response, the bot tries to match the user input with a pattern or intent that’s specified in a User Says interaction in one of its dialogs.
+In response, the bot tries to match the user input with a pattern or intent that’s specified in a dialog starter in one of its dialogs.
 If a match is found, that dialog is triggered, and its flow begins.
-User Says interactions are sometimes called “dialog starters.”
-For more on User Says, see [here](conversation-builder-interactions-user-says.html).
+For more on dialog starters, see [here](conversation-builder-interactions-dialog-starter.html).

 - **Statements**: Statements simply display information and then execute the next action.
 They don’t expect or wait for a user response.
 For more on statements, see [here](conversation-builder-interactions-statements.html).